 Make Up Tests - If a student misses a test due to an absence, then he/she may make up that test.
-The test must be made up during the same week the student returns or the following week on the scheduled make up day/time.
+All make up tests should be completed within 30 days of the original testing date.
 Failure to make up the test will result in a Zero unless there are mitigating circumstances.
 At this time, the student must retake the test the following scheduled make up day.
 All mitigating circumstances are taken under consideration by the School Director.

 Retaking of tests - Students who make under a 75% on any chapter test including the state law test, are allowed to retake the test one time.
 All retaking of examinations are scheduled by the Instructor/Director for the following scheduled make up day.
 The higher of the two grades will be accepted.
+All re-takes must be completed within 30 days of the original testing date.